 GMC has a new truck for 2020, just like its sister brand Chevrolet.
-I drove the GMC Sierra HD in Bend, Oregon, not long ago and found it to be an excellent HD pickup.
+I drove the Chevrolet Silverado HD in Bend, Oregon, not long ago and found it to be an excellent HD pickup.

-The GMC Sierra follows much of the same playbook as that truck, so you might expect me to say it’s just as good.
+The GMC Sierra HD follows much of the same playbook as that truck, so you might expect me to say it’s just as good.
 I’m not going to say that.
-The GMC is better.
-If only slightly.
-GMC managed to take essentially the same truck as the Chevy and make it just special enough.
+The GMC is better, but only slightly.
+GMC managed to take essentially the same truck as the Chevy and make it special enough to stand out.

 My Time With the Vehicle

 The company invited me out to Jackson Hole, Wyoming, to drive the new 2020 Silverado HD, the 2020 Silverado 1500 Duramax (a review of that truck will come at a later date), and the new 2020 Acadia AT4.
 I got to spend the better part of two days in the truck.
-Towing, off-roading, and hauling all over.
+I spent time towing, off-roading, and hauling stuff all over the area.

-The GMC Sierra trickled down to fifth place overall in trucks below the Ford F-Series, Ram Pickup, Chevy Silverado, and Toyota Tacoma.
+The GMC Sierra (at the time of this writing) trickled down to fifth place overall in trucks below the Ford F-Series, Ram Pickup, Chevy Silverado, and Toyota Tacoma.
 This is for all versions of the trucks and not just the heavy-duty trucks.

 GMC sells higher priced machines and manages to mostly cater to a more affluent customer.
 The Sierra’s unique offerings and its place in a more premium space of the truck market make it a very important truck for the segment.